Punjabi Samosa Recipe - A Spiced Potato Tea Time Snack

 Give this absolutely lip smacking Punjabi Samosa recipe a try.
 It has a perfect crust and a delicious chatpata potato filling inside making it absolutely delicious for a evening snack.
 Serve it along with Green Chutney and Date Chutney along with a cup of chai.

-Samosas are crusty deep fried cones filled with spiced potatoes that are eaten as a tea time snack with Khajur Amli Ni Chutney or Dhania Phudina Ni Chutney or plain old tomato ketchup.
+Samosas are crusty deep fried cones filled with spiced potatoes that are eaten as a tea time snack with Khajur Imli Ni Chutney or Dhania Pudina Ni Chutney or plain old tomato ketchup.
 They look complicated and difficult to make, but once you get the knack, these are quick to make and even more quick to eat.
 My mother-in-law loves to store the half fried Samosas in the freezer and fry them fresh to crispness and serve them for the afternoon Chai.

 If you are looking for more samosa recipes here are some :